MrYsLab/python_banyan/docs/gpio_intro.md

 and the [Python Banyan Framework.](../users_guide/)

-A OneGPIO project is typically comprised of 2 main elements - a single OneGPIO Application Component, and one or more OneGPIO Gateways.
-The application component is unique for each project, and the Gateways are reusable components that need no modification when going from one project to another.
+A OneGPIO project is typically comprised of 2 main elements - a single OneGPIO Application Component and one or more OneGPIO Gateways.
+The application component is unique for each project.
+The Gateways are reusable components that need no modification when going from one project to another.

 The Application Component contains all the GPIO control logic for your application,